bchinmay-star/Varchas-Dream-11/README.md

 An android app where participants will make their teams for every match in the tournament and then on the basis of performances of players, they will get points.
 Top few contestants will be eligible for prizes.

 ## Features
-* New users can register and login to the application using their username and password.
-* New user can sign in with Google too
 * 12 different sports in which users can participate
 * Users can see the complete contest listings for the matches with details like team names and time of the match
 * Users need to select a team with players from both the teams with a restriction on the number of players that can be selected from a particular team.
 This restriction depends on the particular sport.
 For example in cricket and football user can select a maximum of 7 players from a team.